-According to Grounded Solutions Network's 2019 report, "Tracking Growth and Evaluating Performance of Shared Equity Homeownership Programs During Housing Market Fluctuations", 95% of shared equity homes are affordable to low-income households, 72% of shared equity homeowners are first-time homebuyers, and 58% of shared equity home sellers use earned equity to buy market-rate homes.52
+According to Grounded Solution Network's 2019 report, "Tracking Growth and Evaluating Performance of Shared Equity Homeownership Programs During Housing Market Fluctuations", 95% of shared equity homes are affordable to low-income households, 72% of shared equity homeowners are first-time homebuyers, and 58% of shared equity home sellers use earned equity to buy market-rate homes.59

 Grounded Solutions Network's "2022 Census of Community Land Trusts and Shared Equity Entities in the United States" found that 314 shared equity programs nationwide have an estimated total of 15,606 for-sale homes in inventory.
 While the market is very small, it is growing.
-The number of shared equity programs grew 30% from 2011 to 2023.53 The largest concentrations are in Florida, the Northeast, and the West Coast but shared equity programs have gained traction across the country.
+The number of shared equity

+54 Rocky Mountain Institute, Financing U.S. Building Decarbonization, March 2024 https://rmi.org/wp-content/uploads/dlm-uploads/2024/03/us_real_estate_insights_report.pdf programs grew 30% from 2011 to 2023.60 The largest concentrations are in Florida, the Northeast, and the West Coast but shared equity programs have gained traction across the country.